 Other constraints on the geography of air services stem from safety and national security concerns.
 To limit opportunities for midair collisions, air traffic is channeled along specific corridors so that only a relatively small portion of the sky is in use.
 Jet Route 80, for example, links Coaldale, Nevada, and Bellaire, Ohio, and accommodates many US transcontinental city pairs as well as some shorter haul sectors such as Indianapolis-Denver.
 Meanwhile, airlines within China face widespread capacity constraints because the Peoples’ Liberation Army controls four-fifths of the country’s airspace and prioritizes military flights over passenger use.

 Strategic and political factors also influence route choice over larger scales.
-There were numerous airspace constraints imposed by the Cold War.
+The Cold War imposed numerous airspace constraints.
 The opening up of Siberian airspace to Western airlines in the 1990s permitted more direct routes between cities like London and Tokyo or New York and Hong Kong.
-In 2022, however, the Russian invasion of Ukraine resulted in the closing of the Russian airspace for most western airlines, forcing international flights to detour along North America/Asia and Europe/Asia routes.
+However, in 2022, the Russian invasion of Ukraine resulted in the closing of the Russian airspace for most Western airlines, forcing international flights to detour along North America/Asia and Europe/Asia routes.
 For instance, Lufthansa’s flight between Frankfurt and Beijing detoured to the south of Russia (through Romania, Turkey, Azerbaijan, Kazakhstan, and Mongolia), adding hundreds of kilometers and more than an hour of flying time.
 In turn, Russian airlines were excluded from the airspace of most Western countries.
 Meanwhile, there has been some progress towards opening up airspace elsewhere in the world.
 In 2020, some Arab governments opened their airspace to Israeli airlines as part of a broader peace initiative.

 b.
 Liberalization of air travel

 In the United States, the Air Deregulation Act of 1978 opened the industry to competition.
 The results were significant.
 Once hallowed names, like TWA, Pan Am, and Braniff, sank into bankruptcy, and many new players emerged.
-Most lasted only a short time, but some have had a profound, enduring effect on the industry and air transportation more generally.
-For instance, Southwest Airlines was only able to serve intra-Texas markets until deregulation freed the low-cost carrier to spread nationwide and beyond.
+Most lasted only briefly, but some have had a more profound, enduring effect on the industry and air transportation.
+For instance, Southwest Airlines could only serve intra-Texas markets until deregulation freed the low-cost carrier to spread nationwide and beyond.

 In Europe, deregulation advanced in a series of stages, culminating in 1997 with the opening of the European market to all European carriers.
 For instance, the Irish LCC Ryanair operates dozens of bases outside of Ireland, its headquarters country, and most of its routes never touch Ireland.

-Liberalization has spread to emerging markets as well, with a transformative effect in places as different as Indonesia, India, and Brazil.
+Liberalization has also spread to emerging markets, with a transformative effect in places as different as Indonesia, India, and Brazil.
 In all these markets, state-owned flag carriers have lost market share to nimbler, privately owned airlines, often including LCCs.
 The enormous Chinese market has also been partially deregulated, and its leading airlines, while predominantly state-owned, have varying degrees of private ownership.

 Liberalization has fueled the growth of aviation and made the world’s airline networks far more dynamic.
 Airlines have greater freedom to fly where and when they see commercial potential.
 For instance, under regulation by the US Civil Aeronautics Board, United Airlines was allowed to add only one city to its network between 1961 and 1978.
-By contrast, between 1978 and 2018, the airline’s network grew from 93 cities (almost all in the US) to 342 cities spread around the world.
+By contrast, between 1978 and 2018, the airline’s network grew from 93 cities (almost all in the US) to 342 cities worldwide.

 Liberalization has not been a one-way street, however.
-There have been numerous instances of governments reasserting their power in the industry, and (as discussed more fully below) the pandemic is likely to shift the balance towards the state.
+There have been numerous instances of governments reasserting their power in the industry, and the COVID-19 pandemic was an event likely to incite further interventions.

 c.
 Aircraft technology and airline networks